As we shared in a previous post, growth mindset helps students:

 There are a variety of growth mindset activities that can be used in class, on Google Classroom, or in learning stations.
 They are:

-The video is a great way to spark discussion and provide students with a strong visual of growth.
+The video is a great way to spark discussion and provide students with a strong visual of growth (like in Student Visible Learning).
 Post the video on Google Classroom for homework, place in a center or work station, or use it one day for a warm-up activity.

 Class discussion or a think-pair-share-write could center on these questions: